 Each national chapter has a representative on the Council of SPEA, and the Council elects a President of the Association.
 The Council meets at least twice per year.
 The costs of doing so are met by national chapter subscriptions.
 At each meeting of the Council a forward-looking work programme is developed.

-The Institution of Professional Engineers New Zealand (IPENZ) provides both financial and technical support to SPEA, although it is not a member and does not have a representative on the Council.
+Engineering New Zealand provides both financial and technical support to SPEA, although it is not a member and does not have a representative on the Council.
 Engineers Australia is also supportive of SPEA.

 What does SPEA do?